Quaranteens: Practice Makes Patience

 Take heart!
 Despite being a challenge, research shows that patience can be improved and strengthened with practice and effort!
-Thus, teens (and their parents) can learn how to practice the virtue of patience in order to thrive during these stressful times.
+Thus, teens (and their parents) can learn how to practice the virtue of patience in order to thrive during stressful times.
 These exercises—developed using research on patience conducted by psychologists, Sarah Schnitker and Benjamin Houltberg—will help parents and teens to understand the importance of practicing patience, and learn ways to manage and cope with their emotions during this difficult time.

 Why Patience?